Skip to main content

 • For all students for Fall Semester & then only new students Winter, Spring & Summer:

-Prior to the last day to add/drop classes, you will waive it online through myBYU.
-Access "My Financial Center" and at the top of the page select "Other".
-Next select "Health Coverage" and then select "Report Coverage".
+Prior to the add/drop deadline, you will waive it online through myBYU.
+Access "My Financial Center" and a select "Health Coverage" option and then select "Report Coverage".
 Enter your private insurance information.
 Press the "Save Private Insurance Information".
 This must be completed prior to the add/drop deadline.

-• Send a YMessage to the Health Plan office with the names, birth dates and genders of your dependents.
-We will enroll them in your Student Health Plan, and reply to your YMessage.
+• Send an email to the Health Plan Office with the names, birth dates, and genders of your dependents.
+We will enroll them in your Student Health Plan, and reply to your email.

 • No. To meet the ACA medical coverage requirement, a health plan must qualify as “minimum essential coverage,” which is a type of health coverage approved by the federal government.
 Beginning August 31, 2015, the BYU Student Health Plan will no longer be considered minimum essential coverage.
 Although the BYU Student Health Plan will not meet the ACA requirements, it will continue to meet the university’s health coverage requirement.